Economic update for the week ending November 18, 2017

-Bond yields lower this week - Bond yields hit the lowest levels in over a year.
-The 10-year Treasury bond closed the week at 2.06%, down from 2.16% last week.
-The 30-year treasury yield ended the week at 2.67%, down from 2.76% last week.
+Bond yields drop this week - The 10-year Treasury bond closed the week at 2.35%, down from 2.40% last week.
+The 30-year treasury yield ended the week at 2.78%, down from 2.88% last week.
 Mortgage rates follow Treasury bond yields so we watch bond yields carefully.

 Quote of the week

 DUM SPIRO, SPERO